suffolklibraries/lgc/content/collections/events/blank-page-sudbury-15-04.md

     content:
       -
         type: text
-        text: 'Join illustrator Joel Millerchip for this creative workshop for 10-16 year olds at Sudbury Library.
-Create a fun flash sheet of your very own cartoon tattoo designs!
+        text: 'Join arts practitioner Lorna-Jane Garside for this creative workshop for 10-16 year olds at Sudbury Library.
+Learn how to create your own gory special effects makeup looks!
 This workshop is part of '
       -
         type: text
         marks: